 The typical place that tourists go to take photos of Florence – with the giant Duomo dome in the background – is Piazzale Michelangelo, a hill high above the city that is accessible by motor coach and has a huge parking lot buzzing with postcard vendors and “professional” photographers.
 Don’t get me wrong – this is a lovely place for a photo op.
 But even better is in front of the church of San Miniato al Monte, which is only about a five minute walk from Piazzale Michelangelo.
 San Miniato itself is a beautiful, medieval, green-and-white-marble church with spectacular interior mosaics where you’ll sometimes hear Gregorian chanting.
 If you enjoy getting out an about rather than hopping on board a motorized tour, you can hike a small path from the Lungarno along the city walls up to San Miniato.
 It can be a bit of a challenge, but the views are so much more rewarding once you make it to the top.

 You can scale the heights of the Duomo in Florence, the dome of St. Peter’s in Rome, and go up into the domes and attics of countless churches and bell towers in Italy.
 But none of these locations give you the kind of fabulous backdrop that you get from the top of the Duomo in Milan.
 The gorgeous Gothic church in the heart of Milan is a great photographic subject in itself and you can certainly capture some lovely pics of the whole cathedral while standing in the vast Piazza del Duomo.
 But take a trip to the Duomo’s roof and it’s as if you’re walking atop an intricately decorated wedding cake.
-A trip to the top also affords you nearer views of the church’s spires, statues, and gargoyles as well as a panorama of the Alps.
-Book your tickets to the Duomo rooftop.
+A trip to the top also affords you nearer views of the church’s spires, statues, and gargoyles as well as a panorama of the Alps (on a clear day)

 When you’re in Rome, there is pressure to get that perfect shot with either the Colosseum or St. Peter’s Basilica in the background.
 Indeed, you should get those shots – for the Colosseum go up to Colle Oppio Park for a good angle and for St. Peter’s, the perch of the Pincio Park above Piazza del Popolo can’t be beat.
 But I like to suggest two classic places for a Roman photo op.